 There are two small icons at the extreme right of the page.
 Their functions are described in the table, below:

 lcon Function ?
-Click this icon to brings up a panel with information about the KN1108v / KN1116v firmware version. ● D Click this icon to log out and end your KN1108v / KN1116v session.
+Click this icon to brings up a panel with information about the KVM over IP switch firmware version. Ð Click this icon to log out and end your KVM over IP switch session.